cambridge-ceu/csd3/applications/R.md

 ## icelake

-A module called `ceuadmin/R/4.3.3-icelake` is now available, whose module is defined as follows,
+A module called `ceuadmin/R/4.3.3-icelake` is now available, whose definition is as follows,

 ```
 #%Module -*- tcl -*-